casid/jte/README.md

 </body>
 ```

-To render this template, you first need an instance of `TemplateEngine`.
+To render this template, an instance of `TemplateEngine` is required.
 Typically you create it once per application (it is safe to share the engine between threads):
 ```java
 CodeResolver codeResolver = new DirectoryCodeResolver(Path.of("jte")); // This is the directory where your .jte files are located.
 TemplateEngine templateEngine = new TemplateEngine(codeResolver);
 ```

-Now we can render the template like this:
+With the `TemplateEngine` ready, templates are rendered like this:
 ```java
 TemplateOutput output = new StringOutput();
 templateEngine.render("example.jte", page, output);